dataknut/hampshire-ghg-emissions/README.md

 # Hampshire GHG emissions
-A repo to support estiamtion of Hampshire GHG emissions
+A repo to support estimation of Hampshire GHG emissions